 Because the wireless devices are enabled at the factory, you can use the wireless button to turn on or turn off the wireless devices simultaneously.
-Individual wireless devices can be controlled through HP Connection Manager (select models only).
+Individual wireless devices can be controlled through HP Connection Manager.

-Using HP Connection Manager (select models only)
+Using HP Connection Manager

-HP Connection Manager provides a central location for managing your wireless devices and an interface for sending and receiving SMS (text) messages.
-HP Connection Manager allows you to manage the following devices:
+HP Connection Manager provides a central location for managing the following wireless devices: